MINISTRIES WITHIN OUR PARISH

 Children's Liturgy Our Time-With-God programme is geared to children from JK to Grade 3.
 We provide a child-centered Liturgy of the Word in the parish hall during the 10:30 a.m.
 Mass, and 12:00pm on Sundays .

-St. Vincent de Paul Society Volunteers visit needy families and individuals living within the St. Bernard boundaries.
-The SVDP provides spiritual, financial and social assistance.
+Society of Saint Vincent de Paul Volunteers visit needy families and individuals living within the St. Bernard boundaries.
+The SSVP provides spiritual, financial and social assistance.
 Members sponsor two annual collections of gently used clothing.
 Monthly team meetings in the parish hall.

 Lectors Men and women commissioned to read passages of Sacred Scripture, Intercessions and Parish Announcements at Sunday Mass and other liturgical celebrations.